Sharon Gibbons DPS(Counselling) MBACP

 I have significant experience in bereavement, addiction, adoption, anxiety, depression, domestic abuse, life crisis, sexual abuse, stress, loss, grief, relationship issues, anger, divorce, miscarriage and abortion.

 Since qualifying I have worked in a number of agencies, providing counselling support.
-I am currently a volunteer with Solihull Bereavement Counselling Service and Listening Post (Cheltenham).
+I am currently a volunteer with Listening Post (Cheltenham).
+I also teach counselling to diploma level on a CPCAB accredited course at Mapleleaf Counselling in Solihull.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).